Click the button below to view more information.

 Phone: 131 444 for non-urgent police assistance

-National Parks and Wildlife Service SA – Duty officer
+National Parks and Wildlife Service SA – Emergency After Hours Duty Officer (voice messages only, text messages are unavailable to be received)

 Phone: 0427 556 676

 Please contact Black Hill National Park and Wildlife Service Office on (+61) 7133 7300 or the duty officer on 0427 556 676

 Outside of the park